goranradmanovic/Slim-CMS/README.md

 Slim 2 CMS
 ===========

-This is simple CMS bulid with SLim 2 fremework
+This is simple CMS bulid with Slim 2 fremework
 -----------------------------------------------